hjespers/teslams/README.md

 The applications provided require the 'request' node module.
 Run "npm install request" once before running the applications.
 Edit the credentials at the top of the programs before running or authentication will fail.

+#Support

+For more information, feedback, or community support see the Tesla Motors Club forum at http://www.teslamotorsclub.com/showthread.php/13410-Model-S-REST-API